usnistgov/NIST-BGP-SRx/examples/README.md

   be found by looking into the file IP-Address.cfg.
 In case all experiments are started on the same system, either 3 network cards are needed or network aliases need to be configured.
   The internet provides plenty of examples on how to configure multiple IP addresses on a single network interface. ```ifconfig eth0:0 <IP-ADDRESS> up``` does temporarily add an alias but only until the next reboot.
   For a more persistent solution configuration files are needed.
 But as mentioned above, the internet has plenty of examples on how to configure this.

+  With the latest update the configuration script received 3 more settings:
+  * '-I' : Automatically add unused IP addresses to the system interfaces.
+  * '-A' : Reinstall the alias configurations after system reboot.
+  * '-RA': Uninstall the added alias configurations.
+(Only if they match the installed ones.)
+  The alias configuration is added to the IP-Address.cfg configuration file during alias configurations.

   IMPORTANT:
   ==========